Tech Resources for Working Remotely

 - You can forward your desk phone calls to another local phone number.

 Voicemail to email

 - As an employee at Minnesota State University, Mankato you should already be receiving your voicemail messages in your University email.

 - If you are not currently receiving voicemails in your work email, please submit a ticket, we can help.

 Yes, our official online meeting tool, Zoom, is easy to use and can be accessed on any device including your mobile phone.
 All students, staff, and faculty have a University Zoom account - sign in with your StarID and StarID password at minnstate.zoom.us.

 People outside the University, such as community members, business partners, etc., can also join your meeting by creating a free account.

 It is possible to connect with video, voice, and share your screen using Zoom.
 You can pre-schedule meetings with up to 500 contacts or meet with someone one-on-one by sharing a link.
 You can use Zoom on your computer, tablet, or mobile device.

-IT Solutions is happy to continue the same support we already offer.
+IT Solutions is happy to provide virtual support in addition to in-person support.
 Please visit our Help & Support website to view our hours, locations, phone number, email, online chat, support articles, or to submit a ticket.